STUDENT ADVOCACY TOOLKIT FOR

 4. Contact Us

 Thank you for taking part in the CARES Act Emergency Aid toolkit.
 By putting this toolkit into action, you’ll join students from across the country who are working to ensure these emergency aid dollars reach students hit hard by COVID-19.
-This toolkit was developed by Swipe Out Hunger in partnership with Rise and Challah for Hunger.
-Thank you to Michelson 20MM Foundation for their support of this toolkit.

 The CARES Act Emergency Aid Overview